 When it comes to decentralized exchanges, the first things we think about are poor UXs and thin order books.
 For those of us who remember the clunky UI of EtherDelta, it was very clear that there was a large window of opportunity for a simplistic yet effective DEX.

-Launched in November of 2018, Uniswap was founded by Hayden Adam, a young yet immensely talented developer/designer who was relatively new to Solidity.
-With a $100k grant from the Ethereum Foundation, Hayden and his small team of less than 10 were able to build a compelling DEX which has garnered significant traction in the past year.
+Launched in November of 2018, Uniswap was founded by Hayden Adam, a young yet talented developer/designer who was relatively new to Solidity.
+With a $100k grant from the Ethereum Foundation, Hayden and his small team of less than 10 were able to build a compelling DEX which has garnered significant traction since launch.

 How Does It Work?

-Uniswap removes the concept of order books entirely.
+Uniswap removes the concept of order books in favor of an automated market maker.
 Rather than specifying price what price to buy or sell at, users merely select an input and output token while Uniswap provides a market rate.

 Simply connect a web 3 wallet like Metamask, select the asset you want to trade (ETH), the asset you wish to receive (DAI) and boom!
 Uniswap automatically processes the transaction and updates your wallet balance.

-Uniswap leverage liquidity pools to make unique markets for supported assets according to a deterministic algorithm.
+Uniswap leverages global liquidity pools to create unique markets for any two assets.
 By using an automated market maker (AMM), the exchange can quote prices to the end-user according to some predefined ruleset.

 Uniswap uses a variant called the “Constant Product Market Maker Model.” particularly due to a feature that enables the exchange to always provide liquidity, no matter how large the order size nor how tiny the liquidity pool.

 For this to work, the spot price of any given asset increases as the desired quantity increases.
-While this does result in larger orders suffering from increased spot prices, the system never has to worry about running out of liquidity.
+While this may result in larger orders suffering from increased price impact, the system never has to worry about running out of liquidity.
 Stated another way, Uniswap always maintains an aggregate supply in its smart contracts, meaning that the larger the liquidity pool gets, the lower the slippage across any trading pair is likely to be.

 To mitigate frontrunning, Uniswap allows traders to specify a maximum price when placing an order.
 Therefore, if a miner front runs an order, the user cannot be forced into accepting the worse price.
 Although they might miss the trade, they won’t suffer from a costlier price.
 Combined with expiring orders to prevent miners from withholding signed transactions and processing them at a more advantageous price, it’s clear that Uniswap has a very user-first mindset.

 Liquidity providers can supply capital to any pool by submitting the collateral for both sides of a market.
-This means if you’re looking to supply DAI, you must submit an equal amount of DAI and ETH to maintain the Constant Product AMM described above.
+This means if you’re looking to supply capital to the DAI/USDC market, you must submit an equal amount of DAI and USDC to maintain the Constant Product AMM described above.

 When liquidity is supplied, Uniswap grants users “liquidity tokens” which keep a record of how much of any given liquidity pool you are responsible for.
 Liquidity provides can redeem their liquidity token(s) for the underlying collateral at any time.